 Electric toothbrushes can improve your dental health and it is the best option for those who don’t like to brush their teeth or who don’t brush their teeth adequately.

 - They can be expensive.
 Some lower end models may start at around $10 and the higher end models can run you as much as $150

 - If you have sensitive teeth, it’s possible that if you’re misusing an electric toothbrush, that you can wear down the enamle on your teeth causing further tooth sensitivity

 - You have to make sure the toothbrush is charged.

 Manual or Electric Toothbrush Work to Reduce Plaque

 Electric toothbrushes, however, are not the only way to brush your teeth.
 Patients who can’t afford an electric toothbrush and its replacement heads (which need to be changed as frequently as manual toothbrushes) and patients who already thoroughly brush their teeth using a manual brush can reduce their risk of dental health issues with a manual toothbrush.

-Daily teeth brushing and flossing aren’t enough to prevent cavities and gum disease.
+Daily teeth brushing and flossing isn’t enough to prevent cavities and gum disease.
 Everyone should visit the dentist every six months for a professional cleaning and dental exam.
 A dentist can truly assess the health of your mouth.

 If it has been six months or more since your last dental cleaning and exam, contact Artistic Smiles today to set up an appointment.